mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/22/day-246/">September 22, 2017</a></small></div>
-<p>poll/ <strong>Less than a quarter of Americans <a href="http://www.savemycare.org/wp-content/uploads/2017/09/NationalResults.pdf">support</a> the latest push to dismantle the Affordable Care Act</strong>.
+<p>poll/ <strong>Less than a quarter of Americans <a href="http://www.savemycare.org/wp-content/uploads/2017/09/NationalResults.pdf">support</a> the latest push to dismantle the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>.
 54 percent support Obamacare. (<a href="https://www.vox.com/policy-and-politics/2017/9/22/16349470/polling-graham-cassidy-not-good">Vox</a>)</p>